eashi/kaboom-keda-scaler/README.md

 ## How does it work?

-External KEDA scalers implement a gRPC service represented in the file `Protos/externalscaler.proto`.
+External KEDA scalers have to implement a gRPC service represented in the file `Protos/externalscaler.proto`.
+This file originally can be found [here](https://github.com/kedacore/keda/blob/master/pkg/scalers/externalscaler/externalscaler.proto).

+You have to build docker image for this scaler so you can deploy it to the cluster.
+So invoke `docker build . -t kaboom-scaler` to build the image, and then it will be ready to be used in the deployments below.
+If you don't want to build the image, we have built an image that can be used directly, but you have to change it in the deployment file below in the `image` attribute.
+You can find the image on Docker Hub: [eashi/kaboom:1.0.0](https://hub.docker.com/r/eashi/kaboom)

 You can deploy the external scaler by runnning `kubectl deploy -f Deployments/kaboom-scaler-deployment.yaml`, and then expose it on an internal service by executing `kubectl deploy -f Deployments/kaboom-scaler-service.yaml`.